What Shift-Left Testing Actually Means for Cloud-Native Teams

 In the traditional model, shift-left testing means a few things: write unit tests alongside your code (or before it, if you practice TDD), run those tests automatically in CI on every commit, add integration tests that run against your service's API, and catch as many issues as possible before the code moves downstream.

-The standard playbook assumes that if your code passes its tests, it's ready to deploy.
+The standard playbook assumes that if your code passes its tests, it is ready to deploy.
 That assumption held when "deploy" meant copying a binary to a server.
 It falls apart when "deploy" means packaging code into a container image, writing Kubernetes manifests that describe resource limits, network policies, RBAC rules, service accounts, and health probes, then letting a scheduler place your pods across a multi-node cluster governed by admission controllers and a service mesh.

 The gap between "my tests passed in CI" and "my application works in Kubernetes" is not a gap you can close with more unit tests.